31st Infantry Division (United States): Overseas deployment and demobilization

 The division began its overseas movement in September, relocating via Camp Mills to the Brooklyn, Hoboken, and New York Ports of Embarkation.
 The 106th Engineers and Train were the first to depart from New York on 16 September, arriving in Scotland on 29 September.
 On the latter date, the Advance Detachment of the division sailed from Hoboken, arriving at Brest on 7 October.
 The division headquarters (aboard the USS Orizaba), most of the infantry, the 106th Field Signal Battalion, and the 106th Train Headquarters and Military Police sailed between 30 September and 11 October.
 They landed at Brest between 13 and 21 October, except for the 117th and 118th Machine Gun Battalions and the 106th Train Headquarters and Military Police, which arrived in England on 17 October.
 The 56th Field Artillery Brigade sailed with the remaining infantry and trains between 14 and 28 October, and landed at Brest between 25 October and 9 November, except for the 124th Infantry, which landed in England on 24 October.
 The troops in England spent a brief period in rest camps, then moved to Brest through Cherbourg and Le Havre.

 For duty with the Services of Supply, the 106th Engineers, without Train, relocated from Le Havre to Brest on 4 October.
-Once in France, the 31st was planned to become the seventh depot division, a cadre formation responsible for processing replacements.
-Due to a personnel shortage caused by heavy casualties suffered in the Meuse–Argonne Offensive, the 31st Division was ordered skeletonized on 17 October, and two days later the division headquarters, both infantry brigades, the 116th Machine Gun Battalion, 106th Supply Train, and 106th Train Headquarters and Military Police moved to Le Mans, with some units relocating through the Loches area, while the remaining units were detached from the division when they arrived at Brest.
-The division was ordered reduced to a record cadre on 29 October, although the 56th Field Artillery Brigade was detached to Camp Coëtquidan for training.
+Once in France, the 31st was planned to become the seventh depot division, a cadre formation responsible for processing replacements and forwarding them to frontline units.
+As six depot divisions were already operating, the American Expeditionary Forces' Chief of Staff did not believe that a seventh depot division was necessary, and on 17 October the 31st Division was instead ordered skeletonized.
+Two days later, the division headquarters, both infantry brigades, the 116th Machine Gun Battalion, 106th Supply Train, and 106th Train Headquarters and Military Police moved to Le Mans, with some units relocating through the Loches area, while the remaining units were detached from the division when they arrived at Brest.
+On 29 October, the division was ordered to be further reduced to a record cadre numbering 10 officers and 102 men, although the 56th Field Artillery Brigade was detached to Camp Coëtquidan for training.
 The 106th Trench Mortar Battery of the brigade relocated to Vitrey on 4 November, preceded by the 106th Field Signal Battalion, which left for the Signal Corps Replacement Depot at Cour-Cheverny on 30 October.